anishacharya/double-descent/README.md

 There have also been attempts at mathematically explaining double descent for simple linear regression settings.

-### Proposal
-In this project, we aim to investigate double descent more deeply and try to precisely characterize the phenomenon under different settings.
-Specifically, we shall focus on a couple of aspects the impact of **label noise** and **regularization** on double descent.
-None of the existing works consider these aspects in detail and we hypothesize that these play an integral role in double descent.
-Conversely, we pose a particular question: can we mitigate double descent by applying adequate regularization in the case of noisy data?
-Further, we also plan to investigate if suitable regularization can bias the trajectory of gradient-based optimization algorithms in such a way that double descent can be mitigated, i.e. we do not observe an intermediate dip at all or observe a very small intermediate dip in the test performance.

 ### DataSets
 We shall try to reproduce the limited existing results from OpenAI [[Nakkiran et.al.](https://arxiv.org/pdf/1912.02292.pdf)]